 It can be very very tempting to move towards the right side of the range, towards the higher returns.
 But I won’t go there.

 This is because down there I’ll bump into investment whose success is highly linked to the system ability to recover the credit, as they’re high-risk loans, often granted in Spain.

 Some of the high risk/yield loans are paid with delay, some can even default.

 The process to recover defaulted loans can be very slow.
 Bondora recently declared that the ability to recover money from who is not paying on time, has greatly improved in the past few years.

-Opportunistic expositions offer really high returns but it can also delay a lot the time I need to get back my investment.
+Opportunistic expositions offer really high returns but it can also bring losses and can delay a lot the time I need to get back my investment.

 I don’t want it.